 1. Where are the biggest zoos in the world?

-Above are the Top 19 Biggest Zoos in the world with Sri Venkateswara Zoological Park, India being the first and Oakland Zoo, California, USA as the last.
+Above are the top 19 biggest zoos in the world with Sri Venkateswara Zoological Park, India being the first and Oakland Zoo, California, USA, the 19th.

 Ranging from 100 to 5,532 acres, these zoos are scattered worldwide, so you better check the list above.
-There might be some that you can visit nearby!
+There might be some that you can visit on your next adventure!

-2. What are the largest zoos in the world by size?
+2. Where are the largest zoos in the world by size?

 With an area of 5,532 acres, India’s Sri Venkateswara Zoological Park is the largest zoo in the world in terms of size.
 It’s followed by North Carolina Zoo in Asheboro in Randolph County, USA, with 2,600 wooded acres.